Needs From: Volunteer Houston

 As part of Houston Serves, ParkHouston conveniently trains volunteers to protect their communities and help make Houston more accessible by fighting disabled parking space abuse.

-The ParkHouston Volunteer ADA Parking Enforcement Program certifies people to issue citations to cars illegally parked in ADA parking spaces by offering:
+The ParkHouston Volunteer ADA Parking Enforcement Program certifies citizens to issue citations to vehicles illegally parked in ADA parking spaces by offering:

 Our volunteers make a significant impact as ambassadors for the program educating the public on the importance of the parking spaces for members of the disabled community to work, live and play.